Julieta Serrano

 Julieta Serrano Romero (born 2 January 1933 in Barcelona, Catalonia, Spain) is a Spanish theatre and cinema actress.
 Her prolific career began in the 1960s, and she has worked with directors Pedro Almodóvar and Ventura Pons.

 In September 2018 she was awarded by the Premio Nacional de Teatro.
+She won the Goya Award for Best Supporting Actress for Dolor y gloria (2019) and received additional nominations for Mujeres al borde de un ataque de nervios (1988) and Cuando vuelvas a mi lado (1999).